 Starting your day with maple toasted granola, popping a few cacao balls at work then scoffing a slice or two of raw caramel slice after dinner is not going to put you on the path to good health in the long run.
-When transitioning from a high sugar diet to a low sugar one these substitutions are great as they move you from the empty calories of refined cane sugar and high fructose corn syrup to more nutrient dense foods while also allowing time for your palate to evolve.
-However including them in significant quantities in your day to day diet long term will simply keep feeding you sugar.
+When transitioning from a high sugar diet to a low sugar one these substitutions are great, they move you from the empty calories of refined cane sugar and high fructose corn syrup to more nutrient-dense foods, they also allow time for your palate to evolve.
+Including them in significant quantities in your day to day diet long-term will simply keep feeding you sugar.

 Fast forward to now and we live in an environment awash with refined sugary foods and many of us stuck behind a desk all day, largely sedentary, hardwired to crave sugar… a recipe for disaster.

-First let us bust the myth that natural sweeteners such as coconut palm sugar or agave nectar are whole foods.
-While they are generally unrefined they are not unprocessed, they have been extracted from their original source and concentrated to form the granules or syrup that are then packaged for you to buy at concentrations that would never be found in nature, except raw honey.
-Extraction also strips them of some vitamins and minerals and fibre.
+First, let us bust the myth that natural sweeteners such as coconut palm sugar or agave nectar are whole foods.
+Whilst they are generally unrefined they are not unprocessed.
+They have been extracted from their original source and concentrated to form the granules or syrup, packaged for you to buy at concentrations that would never be found in nature, except raw honey.
+Extraction also strips them of some vitamins, minerals and fibre.
 It is the fibre that helps the body slow down and regulate the way our body processes these natural sugars.

 What about fructose?
 It is fruit sugar so it must be healthy right?
 Well, yes and no!
-Fructose in the context of eating whole fruit is healthy, it is bound with vitamins, minerals and fibre that are also present.
-Though once extracted, concentrated and refined from natural sources fructose is then added to food in the form of fruit juice concentrates or sweeteners such as agave syrup in levels never experienced in the human diet before the last one hundred years.
+Fructose in the context of eating whole fruit is healthy, it is bound to vitamins, minerals and fibre.
+Once extracted from fruit, concentrated and refined, it is then added to food in the form of fruit juice concentrates or via sweeteners such as agave syrup in levels never experienced in the human diet before the last one hundred years.

 Emerging scientific studies demonstrate that the overconsumption of fructose may be having disastrous effects on our health.
-Because fructose is processed through the liver some scientists argue that eating too much can have a toxic effect on the liver similar to that of alcohol.
-Some natural sweeteners are very high in fructose – agave nectar contains 90%.
+Because fructose is processed by the liver some scientists argue that eating too much can have a toxic effect similar to that of alcohol.
+Some natural sweeteners are very high in fructose – agave nectar contains 90%!

-As far as natural sweeteners go you are best to choose wholefoods such as bananas and dates.
-Yes, they contain the simple sugars glucose and fructose that are also present in table sugar however the sugars are embedded in the wholefood.
-I think of them as the Trojan horse of natural sweeteners as the glucose and the fructose impart the sweet taste, they also sneak in a whack of fibre, vitamins and minerals that help our body process this sugar more effectively.
-After these probably coconut palm sugar (not to be confused with palm sugar used in Thai cooking), raw honey, pure maple syrup and green stevia are better choices.
+As far as natural sweeteners go you are best to choose whole foods such as bananas and dates.
+Yes, they contain the simple sugars glucose and fructose that are also present in table sugar however they are embedded in the whole food.
+I think of them as the Trojan horse of natural sweeteners, the glucose and the fructose impart the sweet taste, they also sneak in a whack of fibre, vitamins and minerals that help our body process this sugar more effectively.
+Better choices after these are coconut palm sugar (not to be confused with palm sugar used in Thai cooking), raw honey and pure maple syrup.

 References Available on Request